- Our customers have been hired by: *

 As a customer service representative, you’re often the first point of contact a customer will have with your brand.
 This responsibility requires an impressive balancing act of skills, from communication to conflict resolution.
 You may also need strong technical skills to solve website-related problems over the phone.

 Because you’re the human face (or voice) of a company, you need to create a positive impression quickly.
-That’s why we’ve brought together all the tips and tools you need to achieve the best CV on your first attempt.
+That’s why we’ve brought together all the CV writing tips and tools you need to achieve the best CV on your first attempt.
 Explore our range of customer service representative CV samples before building your own with our trusted CV builder.

 Customer service representative CV templates